Final report for ES19-146

 - Learn how to conduct an effective training session on managing and troubleshooting electric fences for farmers by using the provided training materials and training kit.

-The goal of the project is to improve the temporary electric fence mangement skills of extension agents, conservationists and other advisors working with pasture-based livestock producers.
+The goal of the project is to improve the temporary electric fence management skills of extension agents, conservationists and other advisors working with pasture-based livestock producers.
 We are working with a team of extension specialists in North Carolina, South Carolina, Georgia, Alabama, Kentucky and Virginia to deliver a consistent message across the region.
 Training kits have been developed which include all major temporary electric fence accessories including a variety of posts, reels, wires, energizers and miscellaneous accessories.
-These kits were packed into “job site boxes” and zipper golf bags so that all the items needed are handy and organized.
-These kits will be transported to the cooperating states to be used in advisor training sessions, and they will be left for future producer training sessions in each state.
+These kits were packed into "job site boxes" and zipper golf bags so that all the items needed are handy and organized.
+These kits were transported to the cooperating states to be used in advisor training sessions, and they were left with state beef or forage extension specialists for future producer training sessions in each state.

 - Finalize training dates for each state.